 - Some writers lead the students through a quick writing activity.
 This is not required.

 - There is always a trained PEN/Faulkner author ambassador with writers on all school visits available to facilitate the conversation, as needed, and to assist with the group signing and photo.

 - Not all schools have ready access to technology, so writers should be prepared to discuss their work without the backup of a visual Powerpoint presentation.

 We provide a small honorarium for the writer’s time.
-The honorarium is remitted on a per day basis, regardless of the number of visits in that day.
 Since we prioritize working with low-income schools who do not pay for our programming, we are currently unable to pay for travel or accommodation for non-local writers.
 Please know that we are actively working on grant funding to provide this service in the future.

 Writers passing through the region on book tour or for other opportunities are encouraged to get in touch.